MicrosoftDocs/appcenter-docs/docs/distribution/stores/googleplay.md

 ![Google Play: Original screen with new service account](~/distribution/images/image10.png)

-## Setup app signing by Google
+## Set up app signing by Google

 1. Select your app in the [Google Play Developer Console](https://play.google.com/apps/publish/)
-2. Expand **Release managment** in the left-hand menu
+2. Expand **Release management** in the left-hand menu
 3. Select **App signing**
-4. You can choose between 3 options:
+4. You can choose between three options:
 	1. Upload a key exported from Android Studio
 	2. Export and upload a key from a Java keystore
 	3. Export and upload a key (not using a Java keystore)